saga0619/parallel-forward-kinematics/README.md

 ---

 Ensure that the `panda.urdf` file is available in the specified location or provide the correct path using the `-u` option.

+With recent CPUs,,,,, 100 million interations and 24 threads : 6.14 seconds.